Wilfried Van Moer: football's greatest comeback story you've never heard

 A glance at the results of the Ballon d'Or vote in 1980 might surprise you.
 Karl-Heinz Rummenigge and Bernd Schuster, champions of Europe with West Germany, came first and second, with third spot occupied by Michel Platini.

 Who, though, is fourth-placed Wilfried Van Moer?
 It's a great injustice that most younger football fans haven't even heard of the former midfielder, and maybe never will.
-But with Belgium set to take on Italy in their Euro 2016 opener on Monday, now's the best possible time to fix that.

 Van Moer's entire career can be summarised with reference to two crucial games against Italy.
 His rise as a youngster was halted by a cruel tackle against the Azzurri in 1972, but he unexpectedly came back against all odds eight years later to take sweet revenge in Rome and prevent the Italians from winning the European Championship on home soil.
 It was a scenario worthy of a Hollywood film; so, in fact, is his entire life.